icasei/ruby_thread_pool/README.md

 ```
 Those methods start or stop processing the jobs queue

-To synchronously wait for all worker threads to finish use wait_all
+To synchronously wait for all worker threads to finish use wait_all (this will start processing)
 ```ruby
 pool.wait_all
 ```
-To execute a block after ALL tasks have finished use:
+To execute a block after ALL tasks have finished use  (this will start processing):
 ```ruby
 pool.wait_all do
   do_finisher_work()